 Who Shouldn’t: If you’re perfectly happy to enjoy the ocean from the ship’s many public spaces, there may not be a need to splurge for your own slice of it.

-Pricing Analysis: This type of cabin is popular — especially on a new ship like Symphony of the Seas.
-We found rates for 7-night Caribbean cruises in 2018 and 2019 for $915-$1,200.
+Pricing Analysis: This type of cabin is popular — especially on a ship like Symphony of the Seas.
+We found rates for seven-night Caribbean cruises for $1,200 and up (depending on the season).

 For Savings, and a Sense of Bringing the Outdoors In